awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 ```

 **Note**
 You can use triggers to call Lambda on data\-modifying statements\.
-Remember that triggers are not executed once per SQL statement, but once per row modified, one row at a time\.
-Trigger execution is synchronous, and the data\-modifying statement will not return until trigger execution completes\.
+Remember that triggers are not run once per SQL statement, but once per row modified, one row at a time\.
+When a trigger runs, the process is synchronous\.
+The data\-modifying statement only returns when the trigger completes\.
 Be careful when invoking an AWS Lambda function from triggers on tables that experience high write traffic\.
 INSERT, UPDATE, and DELETE triggers are activated per row\.
 A write\-heavy workload on a table with INSERT, UPDATE, or DELETE triggers results in a large number of calls to your AWS Lambda function\.

 #### Parameters for the lambda\_sync Function<a name="AuroraMySQL.Integrating.NativeLambda.lambda_functions.Sync.Parameters"></a>